Chapter 8.08

 (e) It is unlawful for any person to abandon any domestic animal by dropping off or leaving such animal on a street, road or highway, or in any other place or on the property of another.

 (f) Any violation of this section shall be a misdemeanor; provided, that nothing in this section shall apply to the destruction of any animal in a humane manner and for a lawful purpose by a police officer, humane society official or employee, animal control officer or employee, licensed veterinarian, the owner of such animal, or a person authorized by the owner to destroy such animal.
-Every person convicted of a violation of this section shall be punished by a fine not to exceed five hundred dollars or by imprisonment for not more than six months, or by both such fine and imprisonment.
+Every person convicted of a violation of this section shall be punished by a fine not to exceed one thousand dollars or by imprisonment of up to ninety days, or by both such fine and imprisonment.
 (Ord.
-542 § 1 (part), 1988).
+1035 § 2, 2023).

-Every person operating or driving a vehicle involved in an accident resulting in an injury or death to an animal shall report the same immediately to the animal control officer by telephone and shall report the same in writing within twenty-four hours after the occurrence of such accident, to the animal control officer giving the relevant information concerning the accident.
+Every person operating or driving a vehicle involved in an accident resulting in an injury or death to any domestic dog or cat shall report the same to an animal control or police officer as soon as is reasonably possible.
 (Ord.
-542 § 1 (part), 1988).
+1035 § 2, 2023).

-(b) Licenses shall be caused to be issued annually by the city clerk/treasurer upon payment of the required city license fee after the first day of January of each year and shall be valid until the last day of the next succeeding January.
+(b) Licenses shall be caused to be issued annually by the city clerk or designee upon payment of the required city license fee as set forth in the master fee schedule as amended from time to time after the first day of January of each year and shall be valid until the last day of the next succeeding January.

 (c) Before a license is issued for any dog, the owner must present a certificate that the dog has been vaccinated against rabies.
 Such certificate of vaccination shall be signed by a licensed veterinarian and shall show that the vaccination does not expire within six months from the effective date of the license.